This article is part of a five-part series on race conditions. The complete series is:

 COMMIT;

-how two transactions interleave the queries: both could run SELECT
+how two transactions interleave the queries: both could run SELECT, get no

 transactions concurrently under serializable isolation is illegal, and one of